Champaign County, City of Champaign, UIUC, and Parkland Community College: remove your AI surveillance cameras NOW!

-• Frequently Asked Questions
+Frequently Asked Questions

-What is Flock Safety?
+What is Flock Group Inc.?

-How is Champaign using Flock equipment?
+How is the City of Champaign using Flock equipment?

 The City of Champaign recently approved a five-year, $1,154,200 contract with Flock to expand its surveillance network to include 62 fixed cameras, 4 mobile units, and 18 intersection "Public Safety Camera" systems throughout the city.

-Who approved these cameras in Champaign?
+Who approved these cameras?

 • December 2021: The City Council authorized an initial two-year, $240,000 pilot program for 46 Flock cameras.
 According to city documents, Champaign did not specifically seek community input before this vote.
 This was in stark contrast to neighboring Urbana, which hosted multiple town halls in partnership with the local NAACP before their council initially voted against the cameras.